AlfieSolomons09/AlfieSolomons09/README.md

 - 👋 Hi, I’m Chetan Choudhary
 - 👀 I’m interested in Full Stack Developement
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently learning NextJs and Typescript
 - 💞️ I’m looking to collaborate on iOS and web app development projects
 - 📫 How to reach me ... my email is chetanchoudhary597@gmail.com or my linkedin account https://www.linkedin.com/in/chetan-choudhary-0838b7223/